 The onset of COVID-19 caused a large decrease in new hiring by employers.
-With the reopening of economic activity, new hiring resumed, and by August/September the numbers of new jobs and vacancy rate were returning towards the same levels as prior to COVID-19.
+With the reopening of economic activity, new hiring resumed, and by the end of the year the numbers of new jobs and the vacancy rate were returning towards the same levels as prior to COVID-19.
 But lower numbers of temporary immigrants are likely to cause short-term labour shortages in the main occupations where they usually work, primarily Accommodation and food services, Retail and Wholesale trade, and Agriculture.